What should my business expect when we report a product and check off the “Fast Track” participation box?

-If you are not accepted into the program, you will be contacted by the Team Lead for Fast-Track with information about how to proceed.
-When staff rejects applicants, most often it is because the requesting firm did not initially report under the Fast-Track Program, but requested inclusion months later during the investigation process.
-We do not accept Fast-Track Program participants once staff has begun a defect investigation.
-In addition, products that may violate mandatory standards administered by the CPSC are not handled through the Fast Track Program.
+If you are not accepted into the Fast Track Recall Program, you will be contacted by the Team Lead for Fast Track with information about how to proceed.
+This generally happens when a business does not agree to conducting a voluntary recall of the product with CPSC or cannot agree to the terms and requirements of the Fast Track Recall Program.
+In addition, products that may violate mandatory standards administered by the CPSC are not handled through the Fast Track Recall Program.

-On occasion, businesses do leave the Fast-Track program.
-Some businesses request to be removed from the program because they can no longer initiate a timely recall.
-In other cases, the business is removed from the Fast-Track Program at the discretion of staff, because the firm has failed to meet other program requirements of the program.
-Staff warns businesses before removal from the Fast-Track Program and gives businesses every reasonable opportunity to participate in the program.
+On occasion, businesses can be removed from the Fast Track Recall Program.
+Some businesses ask to be removed from the program because they can no longer initiate a timely recall.
+In other cases, the business is removed from the Fast Track Recall Program at the discretion of staff, because the firm has failed to meet program requirements.
+Staff warns businesses before removing them from the Fast Track Recall Program and gives businesses every reasonable opportunity to participate in the program.

-We think that the program greatly benefits both consumers and businesses by removing potentially hazardous products from the marketplace quickly and efficiently and minimizing uncertainty and risk for participating businesses.
+That’s a great question.
+We think that the program greatly benefits both consumers and businesses, by removing potentially hazardous products from the marketplace quickly and efficiently and minimizing uncertainty and risk for participating businesses.

-However, some companies choose not to participate in the Fast-Track Program because their products may present complex technical issues that require more time to resolve; they may not have made the decision to cooperate voluntarily with the CPSC on a potential corrective action; or they may not be able to move quickly enough to meet CPSC deadlines for participants.
+However, some companies choose not to participate in the Fast Track Recall Program because they may not have made the decision to cooperate voluntarily with the CPSC on a potential corrective action; or they may not be able to move quickly enough to meet CPSC deadlines for participants.

-CPSC is committed to accommodating all participants seeking to participate in good faith in the Fast-Track Program.
+CPSC is committed to accommodating all participants seeking to participate in good faith in the Fast Track Recall Program.